-Gas prices dip just below $4 for the first time in 5 months for much of U.S.
+Gas prices dip just below $4 for the first time in 5 months

 Oil prices began rising in mid-2020 as economies recovered from the initial shock of the pandemic.
 They rose again when the U.S. and allies announced sanctions against Russian oil over Russia’s war against Ukraine.

 Recently, however, oil prices have dropped on concern about slowing economic growth around the world.
+U.S. benchmark crude oil has recently dipped close to $90 a barrel from over $120 a barrel in June.

-And high prices may be causing U.S. motorists to drive less.
+High prices also may be causing U.S. motorists to drive less.
 Gasoline demand in early August was down 3.3% from the same week last year after tracking more closely to 2021 numbers earlier in the summer.

 Prices at the pump are likely to be a major issue heading into the mid-term elections in November.